-Only two small areas are mapped as Red Spruce-Heath Rocky Ridge forest in the resin Ridge area.
-These stands and occupying 450 total acres.
+stands and occupying 450 total acres.
 They are dominated by hemlock, yellow birch, and sugar and red maple.
 Hobblebush is common in the shrub layer and the herbaceous layer consists of intermediate woodfern, Canada mayflower and wintergreen (Gaultheria procumbens).
 The sites that occupy the higher and steeper ridges in this area appear to be drier versions of this type.
-These sites contain red oak as a co-dominant canopy tree and an occasional red scattered pine throughout.
-Other species such as lower lowbush blueberry (Vaccinium angustifolium) more typically found in drier sites can also be found.
-The sites that were visited appeared to be in very good Trees condition. were moderately community are typically the more mesic sites with shallower slopes and northerly more aspects.
-Northern Hardwood forests here consist of 9 stands occupying approximately 1280 acres.
-While this may seem large compared to the communities needs to be conducted to determine the extent of hemlock versus red community to the Resin Ridge area.
+These sites contain red oak as a co-dominant canopy tree and an occasional red pine scattered throughout.
+Other species such as lower lowbush blueberry (Vaccinium angustifolium)

+more typically found in drier sites can also be found.
+The sites that were visited appeared to be in very good condition.
+Trees were moderately sized (12-16" DBH) and no major human perturbation was evident.
+Because of their size, good condition and landscape position, these sites are considered state significant natural communities.
+Further work needs to be conducted to determine the extent of hemlock versus red pine types in this area.